I reviewed and would recommend

 See also

-One reply on “Review of John Burke’s book No Perfect People Allowed”
+One response to “Review of John Burke’s book No Perfect People Allowed”